touzet/pampa/README.md

 It is possible to filter the peptide table to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
 For that, you can use the '-l' option and follow these guidelines:

 - Create a text file that outlines your filtering criteria.
-- Each line in the file should comprise these fields:
+- Each line in the file should comprise one or several of these fields:
 	- "OS=" for authorized taxon names
  	- "OX=" for authorized taxids
 	- "GN=" for authorized gene names